dyrdadev/first-person-controller-for-unity/README.md

 ### Full Locomotion

-The First-Person Controller implements physics based locomotion so you can move around, and run, and jump.
+The First-Person Controller implements physics based locomotion so you can move around, run, and jump.

 ### Character Effects